 Hepatocyte-directed gene therapy for inherited disorders with liver fibrosis

-- Genome editing without nucleases confers proliferative advantage to edited hepatocytes and corrects Wilson disease, JCI Insight, 2023
+- Genome editing without nucleases confers proliferative advantage to edited hepatocytes and corrects Wilson disease.
+JCI Insight, 2023

 - Full-length ATP7B reconstituted through protein trans-splicing corrects Wilson disease in mice.
 Mol Ther Methods Clin Dev, 2022